Our Thailand EMDR Psychotherapy

 As an effective addition to standard cognitive techniques, EMDR psychotherapy provides the ability to successfully process a past traumatic event.
 This transformational eye movement therapy helps rebuild positive pathways within the client’s mind, resulting in stronger coping mechanisms that can shield the individual from negative thought patterns.

 EMDR, or Eye Movement Desensitisation and Reprocessing, achieves this outcome through a recently discovered technique of bilateral eye movements as a form of therapy.
 Through regular side-to-side eye movements in conjunction with standard psychological therapy techniques, the mind is able to see past its sources of distress rather than spiralling down into them.
 Repeated sessions allow the client to build stronger neural networks to improve self-esteem even in the face of previously experienced trauma.

 Many clinicians recommend EMDR therapy for trauma and post-traumatic stress disorder (PTSD), citing its ability to heal deep-seated cognitive wounds without relying on the creation and rehearsal of a new mental narrative.
 Instead of offering the client new perspectives and rationalisations, EMDR uses the body’s own abilities to influence the direction of the individual’s thoughts.

-EMDR combines psychological conversation therapy with a special insight into the connection between eyes and memory.
+Our Thailand EMDR treatment combines psychological conversation therapy with a special insight into the connection between eyes and memory.
 After encouraging the individual to focus on the source of their trauma and the feelings it evokes, the therapist uses a pattern of finger movements for the client to follow with their eyes.
 This activity helps re-focus their consciousness away from the disturbing incident, giving their body’s defences enough time to create a safe and adequate mental distance from the harmful memory.